 The method of treatment will depend on the size of the tumor, its location, and the patient's overall health.
 The two main forms of treatment are surgery and radiation therapy.

 Many lung carcinoid tumors can be treated with surgery alone, except in cases where the tumor has spread to other organs.
-In cases where the carcinoid cannot be completely removed, palliative surgery may be performed to remove most of the tumor or to relieve symptoms caused by blocked airways.
+In cases where the carcinoid cannot be completely removed, palliative surgery may be performed to remove most of the tumor or to relieve symptoms.

 - Sleeve resection—This operation removes sections of the airway above and below the tumor along with the tumor.
 The sections of the airway are then reconnected, similar to sewing the sections of a sleeve together after part of it has been cut off.